aejensen/computing-biostat-ucph/README.md

 ## LaTeX on doob and rasch

-LaTeX can be loaded as a software module on by running `module load texlive/2021` and .tex files can then be compiled by running `pdflatex`.
+LaTeX can be loaded as a software module by running `module load texlive/2021` and .tex files can then be compiled by running `pdflatex`.

 ## SAS on doob and rasch